Part – 2 Unclaimed Dividend

 Claiming shares/dividend from the Investor Education and Protection Fund Authority (IEPF)

-Pursuant to the provisions of Section 124(6) of the Companies Act, 2013, the Company is required to transfer shares in respect of which dividend has not been paid or claimed for seven consecutive years or more.
+Pursuant to the provisions of Section 124(6) of the Companies Act, 2013, the Company is required to transfer shares in respect of which dividend has not been paid or claimed for seven consecutive years or more to the Investor Education and Protection Fund.
 Accordingly, the Company in compliance with the said provision has transferred shares after issuing the requisite notice to the shareholders concerned and on publication of a notice in this regard in leading dailies.

 For Investor-wise details of shares transferred, click Shares due for transfer to IEPF Suspense Account.

-Any person, whose unclaimed/unpaid dividend amount or shares has been transferred to IEPF may claim their refunds to the IEPF authority.
-For claiming such amounts, claimant needs to file form IEPF-5 along with requisite documents prescribed by the IEPF Authority.
+Any person, whose unclaimed/unpaid dividend amount or shares has been transferred to IEPF may claim their refunds from the IEPF authority.
+For claiming such amounts, claimant is required to file E-form IEPF-5 available on the website of IEPF Authority (http://www.iepf.gov.in/).
+Kindly read the instructions given in the help-kit carefully before filling the E-form.

 Nodal Officer for IEPF